Need to make a few calls or update your Instagram on the move in Southeast Asia, but don’t want to pay those ridiculous international roaming rates?

-Data speeds are variable but often much better than you’d expect, especially in major towns and cities.
-Local calls and texts are usually very cheap.
+Data speeds are variable but often quite fast, especially in major towns and cities.
+In some places, they’re noticeably quicker than what you’ll get from your hotel Wi-Fi.
+Local calls and texts are usually very cheap if you need them.

-Here we’ll cover the basics, based on real-world experience throughout the region.
-In each case, we recommend a major mobile carrier that we use and recommend, and share the costs, data speeds, and general experience you’re likely to have.
+Here I cover the basics for each country, based on real-world experience throughout Southeast Asia.
+In each case, I recommend a major mobile carrier that one of us has used and recommend, and share the costs, data speeds, and general experience you’re likely to have.

 1-2-Call (the prepaid brand of AIS) or Happy (the prepaid brand of dtac)